 Are you tired of the damage that alcohol addiction does to you or a loved one?
 You can leave drug and alcohol abuse behind with help from a qualified treatment facility like Memphis Recovery Center.

 You’re an individual, and you deserve treatment that addresses your specific needs.
 Our compassionate, dedicated staff believes in treating each client as a unique person.
-We work hard to personalize treatment so that everyone receives the most appropriate care.
+We work hard to personalize treatment, so everyone receives the most appropriate care.